 This unit represents a lot of charge — a typical lightning strike delivers from cloud to ground.

-In this scale, Coulomb's constant has the value and in our experiments with the tape, we were probably dealing with excess charges around
+When electric force is measured in Newtons Coulomb's constant has the value and in our experiments with the tape, we were probably dealing with excess charges around

 Using Coulomb's law, roughly how strong were the forces between the two pieces of tape when we hold the pieces of tape apart?